brianpos/UploadFIG/README.md

 ```

 ### Dependency Verification
-This section displays a summary of all the resource depencencies that were detected as required
+This section displays a summary of all the resource dependencies that were detected as required
 by the implementation guide (e.g. extensions, profiles and terminologies referenced by a profile)
 and their current state on the destination server.